 University of Minnesota Mission Statement

-University of Minnesota Crookston (UMC) Mission, Vision, and Values
+University of Minnesota Crookston Mission, Vision, and Values

-(current mission, vision, and core values statements are available at https://www.crk.umn.edu/general/mission-values-and-purpose)
+View the mission, vision, and core values statements.

-UMC’s Future Business Model , Institutional Identity Statement , and Strategy Screen, developed in 2014 and updated in 2015, further articulate and align UMC’s understanding of its place within the very dynamic world of higher education.
+UMC’s Future Business Model , Institutional Identity Statement , and Strategy Screen further articulate and align UMC’s understanding of its place within the very dynamic world of higher education.
 These three documents have enhanced UMC’s capacity for strategic thinking, allowing UMC to respond in “real time” to opportunities and challenges as they arise.
-(Scroll further down to learn more about the framework documents developed in 2014.)

-The University of Minnesota Crookston engages in a continuous process of strategic planning that aligns well with UMC’s participation in the Academic Quality Improvement Program (AQIP) accreditation pathway in the Higher Learning Commission.
-During the annual summer planning retreat, members of UMC’s Executive Committee join together with representative members of faculty, staff, and students for one and a half days of discussion focused on a high priority opportunity or challenge.
-Strategic initiatives that arise out of the retreat are rolled out to Strategic Planning Leadership Team (SPLT) subgroups and campus departments who develop action plans.
+The University of Minnesota Crookston engages in a continuous process of strategic planning that aligns well with its participation in the Academic Quality Improvement Program (AQIP) accreditation pathway in the Higher Learning Commission.
+During the annual summer planning retreat, members of UMC’s Strategic Planning Leadership Team (SPLT) join together with additional faculty, staff, and students for one and a half days of discussion focused on a high priority opportunity or challenge.
+Strategic initiatives may arise out of the retreat, as well as during the academic year.
+For each strategic initiative, a sponsor and lead are named to advance the work.

-In monthly meetings, the SPLT monitors implementation of the action plans and tracks progress toward achievement of campus-wide targets and goals.
+In monthly meetings, the SPLT monitors implementation of strategic initiatives and tracks progress toward achievement of campus-wide targets and goals.
 (The planning process is depicted in the illustration at above right.
 Note the arrows moving in a circle to demonstrate the never-ending nature of planning, action, and evaluation that characterizes real-world, real-time strategy.)